sous-chefs/nagios/README.md

 Recipes
 -------
 ### default
-Includes the `nagios::client` recipe to install NRPE client.

-### client
-Includes the correct NRPE client installation recipe based on platform, either `nagios::client_package` or `nagios::client_source`.

-The client recipe searches for servers allowed to connect via NRPE that have a role named in the `node['nagios']['server_role']` attribute.
-The recipe will also install the required packages and start the NRPE service.
-A custom plugin for checking memory is also added.

-Searches are confined to the node's `chef_environment` unless the `multi_environment_monitoring` attribute has been set to true.

-Client commands for NRPE can be installed using the nrpecheck lwrp.
-(See __Resources/Providers__ below.)

-RHEL and Fedora default to installation via source, but you can install NRPE via package by changing `node['nagios']['client']['install_method']` to "package".
-Note that this will enable the EPEL repository on RHEL systems, which may not be desired.
-You will also need to modify `node['nagios']['nrpe']['packages']` to include the appropriate NRPE plugins for your environment.
-The complete list is available at `http://dl.fedoraproject.org/pub/epel/6/x86_64/repoview/letter_n.group.html`

-### client\_package
-Installs the NRPE client and plugins from packages.
-Default for Debian / Ubuntu systems.

-### client\_source
-Installs the NRPE client and plugins from source.
-Default for Redhat and Fedora based systems, as native packages for NRPE are not available in the default repositories.

-### server
 Includes the correct client installation recipe based on platform, either `nagios::server_package` or `nagios::server_source`.

 The server recipe sets up Apache as the web front end by default.
 The nagios::client recipe is also included.
 This recipe also does a number of searches to dynamically build the hostgroups to monitor, hosts that belong to them and admins to notify of events/alerts.